 I began writing before I could hold a pen.
 Before I knew the alphabet.
 In my head I always made up stories.
 I remember sitting in the back of the car aged three while we drove through Wales, so small I could barely see over the window edge.
-For me – to the sound of Don Maclean on the radio – the trees were people, and the clouds were animals, and the sky their world.
+For me, the trees were people, and the clouds were animals, and the sky their world.

 At school I started my own magazine to rival the school mag.
 I wrote my first full novel at fourteen.
 Then I got pregnant at nineteen – during my A Levels, no less – which meant everything was on hold while I looked after my son Conor.
 But I always wrote in notepads.
 Always had ideas.
 Always dreamed.
 Always had this feeling I was supposed to be a writer.

-After I got married to Joe and Katy was born – inspired by being a mum – I wrote a few articles about my experiences and sent them to the local newspaper.
+After I had my daughter Katy – inspired by being a mum – I wrote a few articles about my experiences and sent them to the local newspaper.
 An editor there liked them so much he offered me my own weekly column.
 And so began Working Mum, which lasted ten years, and garnered some love and hate responses.